 Dave is a systems/communications engineer By trade who has almost 15 years experience operating within the voluntary sector as Ambulance Crew, Enhanced First Aider, Mental Health First Aider, Qualified Trainer, Incident Officer and Ambulance Service Community First Responder.

-Aniko is a Student Technician with the Scottish Ambulance Service and Self-Employed Nail Technician.
+Aniko is a Technician with the Scottish Ambulance Service and Self-Employed Nail Technician.
 Prior to this Aniko was an Emergency Department Assistant at Raigmore Hospital, a carer, and Ambulance Crew for the Red Cross.

 Whilst volunteering with the Red Cross Aniko attended many different events across the country gaining experience in many different environments and working with different organisations.